 - Set up a board of directors -- it doesn't have to be super-formal, but you need to have some leadership in place in order to make decisions.

 - What equipment will be provided by the team, and what equipment will players be responsible for?
 Often players have their own gloves or bats.
 However, you'll probably have to invest in things like bases and balls.

 - Will you vote on your team colors and design, or assign a committee?

 - Will you hold practices and games on the same field?
 Sometimes you can use a field for free during the week but must rent the space on weekends.
 Check with your town's parks and recreation department to find out all the available public baseball diamonds in the area.

 - Remember to give back to your community, as they support you.
 Donate regularly to local organizations, or hold charity games for fun.

 All of these tips should give you an informed start on your adventure of starting your own league.
 And just remember, if you build it, they will come.

-For more information on sports, check out the links on the next page.
+For more information on sports, check out the links below.

 - Adams, Gabriel.
 "How to Start a Baseball Team in Your Area."
 Houston-Baseball.com.
 June 4, 2011.
 (July 24, 2011)http://houston-baseball.com/baseball/how-to-start-a-baseball-league-in-your-area.htm